villeheikkila/Tastybytes/README.md

 ## Technology Stack

-The application will be written using React, Redux and TypeScript in the frontend and Node.js and TypeScript in the backend.
-GraphQL will be used for communication between the application and the server.
-Prisma will be used to manage a PostgreSQL database.
+The application will be written using React, Apollo, Material-UI and TypeScript in the frontend and Node.js, Prisma and TypeScript in the backend.
+GraphQL will be used for communication between the frontend and the server.
+Data will be stored on a PostgreSQL database.

 ## Features for Minimum Viable Product

-* Authentication with Google/Facebook
+- Authentication with Google/Facebook
-    * Fetching of avatar, name, emails etc.
+  - Fetching of avatar, name, emails etc.
-* Adding products
+- Adding products
-    * Name, manufacturer, photo etc.
+  - Name, manufacturer, photo etc.
-* Tasting check-ins
+- Tasting check-ins
-    * Rating, tasting notes etc.
+  - Rating, tasting notes etc.
-* Account management
+- Account management

 ## Further features

-* Social features
+- Social features
-    * Friends list
+  - Friends list
-    * Importing Facebook friends
+  - Importing Facebook friends
-    * Activity feed
+  - Activity feed
-    * Tagging friends to check-ins
+  - Tagging friends to check-ins
-* Statistics
+- Statistics
-* Importing and exporting of data
+- Importing and exporting of data
-* Progressive Web App features
+- Progressive Web App features
-    * Notifications
+  - Notifications
-    * Installable
+  - Installable
-    * Responsive
+  - Responsive
-* Extensive check-in information
+- Extensive check-in information
-    * Check-in location
+  - Check-in location
-    * Purchase location
+  - Purchase location
-    * Locations from Foursquare
+  - Locations from Foursquare
-* Barcode Scanner
+- Barcode Scanner